designerbrett/trestles-hugo/site/content/post/a-prescription-for-positivity-trestles-chiropractic-is-thankful-for-health-pt-1.md

   A Prescription for Positivity: Trestles Chiropractic is Thankful for Health pt.1
 date: 2013-11-05T07:59:00.000Z
-tags: >-
-  List [ "positive attitude" "thankful for health" "San Clemente Chiropractor" "positive mental attitude" "chiropractor san clemente" "positive psychology" "San Clemente Chiropractic" ]
+tags: ["positive attitude" "thankful for health" "San Clemente Chiropractor" "positive mental attitude" "chiropractor san clemente" "positive psychology" "San Clemente Chiropractic"]
 description: >-
   What would your reaction be if you received a prescription and rather than seeing a medication listed it read “Positive Mental Attitude, use daily as